 Victory Park is a 75 acre masterplanned, mixed-use development in Downtown Dallas anchored by the American Airlines Center (home of the Dallas Mavericks and Stars), The House of Blues, Hard Rock Café, W Dallas Hotel and a new 44,000 SF Cinépolis Luxury Cinemas.

-The Victory Park bar and restaurant scene is about to experience a dramatic change as we welcome new concepts, opening later this year, from some of Dallas’ top food and beverage operators.
+The Victory Park bar and restaurant scene is experiencing a dramatic change as we welcome new concepts from some of Dallas’ top food and beverage operators.

-In early 2018 expect to see three unique concepts by Rebees, led by Dallas entrepreneur Tristan Simon.
-These will include a modern Texas saloon, a retail emporium showcasing local artists and makers, and a creative workspace with a day-focused café.
+In 2018 expect to see two unique concepts by Rebees, led by Dallas entrepreneur Tristan Simon.
+These will include a retail emporium showcasing local artists and makers, and a creative workspace with a day-focused café.
+Rebees’ first concept, Billy Can Can, features Texas-raised beef, game and gulf seafood all drawing from some French, Midwestern and Tex-Mex influences, all in a modern Texas saloon atmosphere.

 The entire ground floor of the west Victory Plaza building will be completely transformed into a restaurant and entertainment concept by the groups responsible for HG Sply Co., Standard Service, Barcadia, Mudsmith, Beauty Bar and more.
 We are excited to welcome this concept by 8020 Hospitality, led by Elias Pope, in partnership with Brooke Humphries.